benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q006.png)

-_**Q7:** Any person that either a call was made to his phone from a phone owned by two of his parents, or from two phones – one owned by one of his parents and the other owned by his other parent_
+_**Q7:** Any person that either his phone was called from a phone owned by two of his parents, or from two phones – one owned by one of his parents and the other owned by his other parent_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q007.png)